-The Angle space (Kuvakulma) exhibits the collections of the Finnish Museum of Photography to the public.
-The museum wants to showcase and record the contemporary culture of photography, which is primarily digital and online.
-In autumn 2018, the museum searched for interesting Instagram photographers for its Insta_Suomi project based on suggestions from the public.
-Sulin's photographs were also discovered thanks to a tip from a member of the public.
-Anni Wallenius, Chief Curator of Collections at the Finnish Museum of Photography, says that Sulin was chosen for the project because she represents the young Instagram user for whom Instagram is the primary platform.
-Another reason for choosing Sulin was that she is ambitious about photography.
-There are a total of 39 photographs by Lotta Sulin in the Finnish Museum of Photography’s collections.
+The Finnish Museum of Photography exhibits and records the contemporary culture of photography, which is primarily digital and showcased online.
+As part of the Insta_Suomi project in 2018, a suggestion from members of the public brought Lotta Sulin's (b.
+2002) fashion photographs to the museum's attention.
+“Sulin was chosen for the project because she represents the young Instagram user for whom Instagram is the primary platform.
+Another reason for choosing Sulin was that she is ambitious about photography”, says Anni Wallenius, Chief Curator of Collections at the Finnish Museum of Photography.